 Our Seasonal Workforce Coordinators are working on the ground to help address workforce needs in key Victorian regions, including:

 - Greater Sunraysia (including Mildura, Robinvale, Swan Hill)

 - Goulburn Murray (including Greater Shepparton, Moira and Campaspe)

-- South East and Gippsland (including outer Melbourne, Wellington)
+- South East and Gippsland (including outer Melbourne, Yarra Valley and Wellington)

 - South West metro (including Werribee, Grampians).